blogger web statistics

 • The communication skills necessary for conflict resolution need to be taught in your school as a regular part of your curriculum.
 Learn these skills yourself, and see if you can find a way to regularly and consistently teach them to your students.
 They include empathy and reflective listening, which are powerful tools for bullies and their victims to learn, which will help them overcome their problems.

 • It is also essential that you manage your own anger, so that you don't add to the problems in your school.
-If this is a serious problem for you, and you find yourself afraid, irritated and angry a lot of the time, check out our books, CD/audiobook programs and counseling services.
+If this is a serious problem for you, and you find yourself afraid, irritated and angry a lot of the time, check out our books, audiobooks and counseling services.

 • And finally, to be an excellent educator, you need to become a Goodfinder, so that you are looking at your students' assets, strengths and good qualities and not their problems all of the time!
 Your students need you to believe in them!